for Knee Surgery

 What You Need to Treat Your Knee Injury:

-- A Professional Cold Compression Freezie Wrap® to reduce inflammation in your knee (as soon as possible).
+- Cold Compression to reduce initial swelling and inflammation in your knee (as soon as possible).

-- A Professional, Minimal Impact Stretching Device, known as the Knee-Flex® to prevent soft tissue atrophy and gently allow stretching of your affected soft tissue (ACL, LCL, PCL, MCL, patellar tendonitis, quadriceps tendonitis, IT band syndrome, prepatellar bursitis, pes anserine bursitis, infrapatellar bursitis, chrondromalacia, hoffa's syndrome, osteoarthritis, baker's cyst, etc).
+The T•Shellz Wrap will not only enhance blood flow in the treatment area, it will also help prevent soft tissue atrophy by increasing elasticity of the affected soft tissue (ACL, LCL, PCL, MCL, patellar tendonitis, quadriceps tendonitis, IT band syndrome, prepatellar bursitis, pes anserine bursitis, infrapatellar bursitis, chrondromalacia, hoffa's syndrome, osteoarthritis, baker's cyst, etc).

 Knee injuries can happen to anyone and right now there are thousands of doctors and physical therapists delaing with patients that require a solution to treat their knee injury fast and heal it (where possible).
-If you want to be pro-active about properly addressing your knee injury, speak to your doctor about adding to your treatment with MendMyKnee's system utilizing BFST® and Freezie Wrap® Cold Compression.
+If you want to be pro-active about properly addressing your knee injury, speak to your doctor about adding to your treatment with MendMyKnee's system utilizing DTR Therapy Therapy via the KNEE T•Shellz Wrap.

 The type of surgery you will have depends on the type of knee injury you're suffering from.
 The longer you've waited to have surgery will also be a factor that determines the type of sugery that's needed.